lockwo/ihoop/README.md

 - Abstract or Final:
   - Abstract classes: can be subclassed, but cannot be instantiated.
   - Concrete classes: can be instantiated, but cannot be subclassed.
--Abstract attributes, not just methods: Declare with `AbstractAttribute[T]`; subclasses must supply (via type hints) a real value.
+- Abstract attributes, not just methods: Declare with `AbstractAttribute[T]`; subclasses must supply (via type hints) a real value.
+- Abstract class variables: Declare with `AbstractClassVar[T]`; subclasses must supply a value, which becomes immutable.
 - No dependencies: pure Python.